ekourkchi/inclinet_project/README.md

 - The retrained model would be shipped to the deployment container in h5 or pickled format.
 - In the case of retraining, new data should be preprocessed to be compatible with our training pipeline.
 Each telescope and instrument has its own characteristics.
 The best practice is to generate 512x512 postage stamp images of galaxies through the telescope's APIs, or the FTP/HTTP services.

-####  6.1.3. <a name='ModelImprovements'></a>Model Improvements
+####  6.1.3. <a name='ModelImprovements'></a>Suggestions to improve models

-- The best way is to create many synthetic galaxy images, with known inclinations.
-The results of galaxy simulations can be visualized at various spatial inclinations under controlled situations.
+- One of the recommended methods is to create many synthetic galaxy images, with known inclinations.
+The results of galaxy simulations  (such as [Illustris](https://www.illustris-project.org/)) can be visualized at various spatial inclinations under controlled situations.
 Later, the resolution can be tuned to different levels and the foreground, background objects can be superimposed on the image.
 Additional noise and ambiguities can be added to images.
 All of these factors allow the network to gain enough expertise on different examples of galaxy images.
 - To build more complicated models, we can present all images taken at different wavebands in separate channels, instead of parsing them as single entities.
 All passbands can be fed into the CNN at once.
 - Images can be used in raw format.
 The dynamical range of the astronomical images are way beyond the 0-255 range.
-Instead of downscaling the dynamical range to produce visualizable images, we can use the full dynamical range of the observations
+Instead of downscaling the dynamical range to produce visualizable images, one can use the full dynamical range of the observed images.

 ###  6.2. <a name='Deployment'></a>Deployment